aka Miniature JWS

 tjws.app.main.stripleftparam specifies a position to cut from left.
 See description of tjws.app.main.striprightparam.
 Since 1.50

 Security becomes more important nowadays, so I decided to add SSL support to TJWS.
 Thanks JSSE for making that fairly easy.
-Here some tips how to install SSL support to the server.
+Here some tips how to install SSL support for the server.

-There are two SSL supporting socket factories packaged with TJWS - Acme.Serve.SSLServerSocketFactory and rogatkin.web.DoubleHeadSocketFactory (available from v 1.17).
-First is recommended to use with core TJWS, when second with J2EE deployment module since it provides supporting http and https at the same time and requires Java 5.
-7Bee script contains examples of usage both factories.
-To use first one type bee -Dsecure=true and for second bee -Ddoublehead=true.
+There are three SSL supporting socket factories packaged with TJWS - Acme.Serve.SSLServerSocketFactory , rogatkin.web.DoubleHeadSocketFactory (available from v 1.17), and rogatkin.wskt.SSLSelectorAcceptor (available from v 1.110).
+First is recommended to use with core TJWS, when second with J2EE deployment module since it provides supporting http and https at the same time.
+Third is required for a websocket configuration.
+7Bee script contains examples of usage two factories.
+Command bee -Dsecure=true runs TJWS using SSLSelectorAcceptor, and bee -Ddoublehead=true runs DoubleHeadSocketFactory.
 Additional command line parameters can be specified with each factory like :

 Note that some secure socket options will override options specified in a regular way.